-1 in 300 is the lifetime risk of anyone developing ALS
+There is a 1 in 300 is the lifetime risk that you will develop ALS.

 1. Public perception of ALS

-The standard ALS prevalency statistic that people read is that every 5 people out of 100,000 people have ALS at any given time in the U.S. This is makes ALS seem underwhelmingly rare.
-This perception causes individuals displaying ALS symptoms, to rationalize their symptoms and delay doctor visits until their disease has taken a significant toll.
+The standard ALS prevalency statistic the internet provides is that every 5 people out of 100,000 people have ALS at any given time in the U.S. This is makes ALS seem underwhelmingly rare and plays a role in why individuals displaying ALS symptoms, don’t realize they have ALS and instead, rationalize their symptoms and delay doctor visits until their disease has taken a significant toll.